jdeath/homeassistant-addons/PairDrop/README.md

-# Home assistant add-on: MeTube
+# Home assistant add-on: Pairdrop

-Web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
-Allows you to download videos from YouTube and dozens of other sites (https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+PairDrop is a sublime alternative to AirDrop that works on all platforms.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_